A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: System model and basic assumptions

-The direct BS–to-user links are assumed negligible (in number) compared to the STAR-RIS-assisted paths, due to severe blockage and unfavorable propagation conditions, typical of indoor and outdoor urban environments.
-Such an assumption is supported by standardized models and field measurements at mmWave or sub-THz frequencies, which show that building penetration loss and blockage effects may render indoor paths negligible.
-For example, 3GPP TR 38.901 \cite{3GPP_TR38.901} and ITU-R P.2109 \cite{ITU-RP.2109-2} report penetration losses often exceeding $30-60$ dB for common construction materials, while extensive urban measurements (e.g., NYU Wireless \cite{Rapp_2015}) confirm that severe strong attenuation (e.g., by buildings or foliage) is not rare in dense urban outdoor deployments.
+The direct BS-to-user links are assumed negligible in received power compared to the STAR-RIS-assisted paths, due to severe blockage and unfavorable propagation conditions typical of indoor and outdoor urban environments.
+Such an assumption is supported by standardized models and field measurements at millimeter-wave (mmWave) and sub-terahertz (sub-THz) frequencies, which show that building penetration loss and blockage effects may render direct paths negligible.
+For example, 3GPP TR~38.901 \cite{3GPP_TR38.901} and ITU-R P.2109 \cite{ITU-RP.2109-2} report penetration losses often exceeding $30$--$60$~dB for common construction materials, while extensive urban measurements (e.g., NYU Wireless \cite{Rapp_2015}) confirm that severe attenuation due to buildings or foliage is not rare in dense urban outdoor deployments.

+The observation interval is divided into time slots of duration $T$ over which the channels and DoA parameters of the users are assumed to be constant.

+All the relevant channels are modeled as frequency-flat (i.e., the channel delay spread is small relative to the inverse signal bandwidth), as detailed in Subsection~II-\ref{sec:channel_model}.
+This assumption is well justified in narrowband deployments.
+In wideband scenarios, frequency selectivity can be handled by adopting an orthogonal frequency-division multiplexing (OFDM) waveform and applying the proposed framework independently to each subcarrier, since the channel response is approximately flat over the subcarrier bandwidth \cite{Liu.2020.TCOM}.
+During the $t$-th slot, with $t \in \mathbb{N}_0$, the DoA of the $k$-th user is described by $\db_k(t) \eqdef [\phi_k(t),\varphi_k(t)]^\trasp \in \mathbb{R}^2$, where $\phi_k(t)$ and $\varphi_k(t)$ are the elevation and azimuth DoAs between the $k$-th user and the STAR-RIS, respectively, for $k \in \mathcal{K}$.